Sharyn McCrumb (1948-)

-Sharyn Elaine Arwood McCrumb (born February 26, 1948) celebrates the history and folklore of Appalachia through her books, many of which were New York Times Best-Sellers.
-In her Ballad novels, McCrumb weaves together the legends, natural wonders and contemporary issues of Appalachia to combat the misperceptions of the region.
-Descended from circuit preachers, teachers, and storytellers, McCrumb uses mountain history and legends to present the richness and variety of Appalachian culture, exploring the continuing effect of the past on the present.
-She has also published two novels exploring the culture of Appalachia’s home grown sport of NASCAR.
+Sharyn Elaine Arwood McCrumb (born February 26, 1948) celebrates the history and folklore of Appalachia through her books, many of which appear regularly on the New York Times Best-Sellers list.
+Perhaps best known for her Elizabeth McPherson and Ballad series, McCrumb seeks to weave together past and present to change the popular perception of Appalachia.
+Descended from circuit preachers, teachers, and storytellers, she learned the myths and legends of that region.
+In her novels, McCrumb presents the richness and variety of Appalachian culture and explores the continuing effect of the past on the present.
+Most recently she has published two novels on NASCAR.

 Born in Wilmington, North Carolina, McCrumb received her undergraduate degree from the University of North Carolina at Chapel Hill and a graduate degree in English from Virginia Tech.
-Awards for her writing include the 1997 Outstanding Contribution to Appalachian Literature from the Appalachian Writers Association.
+She has garnered numerous awards for her writing, including the 1997 Outstanding Contribution to Appalachian Literature from the Appalachian Writers Association.
 Shepherd College honored her with its inaugural Appalachian Heritage Writers Award in 1999, and in 2003 she received the Wilma Dykeman Award for Regional Historical Literature from the East Tennessee Historical Society.